inspec/inspec-habitat/docs/resources/habitat_package.md

 This resource is **only** available using CLI credentials.

-If you use the API interface without the CLI, instances of this resource will behave as idf the sought-after package was not found.
+If you use the API interface without the CLI, instances of this resource will behave as if the sought-after package was not found.

 ### Behavior when not found